Trump Campaign Member Says President ‘Never, Ever’ Incited Violence

 Trump campaign board member Steve Rogers said on Saturday that President Donald Trump has “never, ever” incited violence, Newsweek reports.

 Rogers’ comments come in the aftermath of Trump’s inflammatory comments about Congresswoman Ilhan Omar.
-As previously reported by The Inquisitr, the president tweeted a video montage of Ilhan Omar’s comments about the September 11 attacks, juxtaposing them with footage of the World Trade Center buildings being hit by planes.
+As previously reported by The Inquisitr, the president tweeted a video montage of Ilhan Omar’s comments about the September 11 attacks, juxtaposing them with footage of the World Trade Center being hit by planes.

 This was interpreted as a call for violence by many, given that Omar has already received death threats from Trump supporters.
-Some prominent Democrats have accused the president of inciting violence against the Muslim Congresswoman, who was merely discussing the post 9/11 crackdowns on civil liberties and the way they had affected the Muslim community in the United States.
+Some prominent Democrats have accused the president of inciting violence against the Muslim Congresswoman, who was merely discussing the post-9/11 crackdowns on civil liberties and the way they had affected the Muslim community in the United States.

 But according to Trump campaign member Steve Rogers, the president has “never, ever” incited violence.
 During an appearance on CNN, Rogers defended the president, arguing that he is not responsible for the actions of other people.